cklutz/ConcurrentDictionaryTests/ConcurrentDictionaryTests/Article.md

   entry, thus creating it.
 Then it is preempted.
   (current entry value: 1)
 - Thread #1 resumes and will attempt to add the entry.
 That fails, because meanwhile the entry is already present (added by thread #2).
-It will thus loop and go into the update-entry logic case; determines "oldValue" to be "1".
+It will thus retry and go into the update-entry logic case; determines "oldValue" to be "1".
-  It will execute `updateValueFactory` and keep the result as "newValue" on the thread stack.
+  It will invoke `updateValueFactory` and keep the result as "newValue" on the thread stack.
   Then it is preempted.
   (thread #1: oldValue: 1)
   (thread #1: newValue: 2)
-- Thread #3 calls `AddOrUpdate()`, sees that the entry exists, calls `updateValueFactory` and also succeeds to update the actual value.
+- Thread #3 calls `AddOrUpdate()`, sees that the entry exists, invokes `updateValueFactory` and also succeeds to update the actual value.
   (current entry value: 2)
 - Thread #1 resumes and continues by acquiring the lock for the entry.
 It then checks